 The natural scenery along this section of WIS 23 runs through rolling glacial moraines and drumlins and crosses two unique geologic features.
 The first is the Niagara Escarpment, located on the far west section of WIS 23.
 The Escarpment rises 300 feet above Lake Winnebago.
 Second is the KMSF-NU to the east near the town of Greenbush, a forested glacial moraine area.
-Both features provide exceptional and unique views of this area of Wisconsin.
+Both features provide exceptional and unique views of Wisconsin geologic features.
 Other unique views are found along WIS 23.
 Visible at the Sheboygan River crossing is a wetland basin adjacent to WIS 23.
 Also, several drumlins, hills, and outwash plains that consist of several wetlands and woodlands are visible between the two major geologic features.

 This region has been settled mostly as a farming area, thus providing a scenic rural setting and scenic panoramas of the countryside on these hills.
 Visible landscape features include pasturelands, farm operations, and residential homesteads.
-The existing highway consists of concrete and bituminous pavements with gravel shoulders.
+The existing highway consists of concrete and bituminous pavements with gravel shoulders and a bridge spanning the Sheboygan River.
 The existing roadway is exhibiting some signs of distress (cracks and ruts).
-A bridge spans the Sheboygan River.
 Aesthetic quality of the majority of this corridor is considered moderate to high.